 \section{Problem Formulation}

-Consider a robot that follows a reference trajectory with a desired control $\mathbf{u}_{\mathrm{des}}$ and avoids obstacles by certifying the desired control using a CBF with unknown dynamic perturbations.
-The guarantee provided by CBF can be compromised due to the inaccurate model.
-We adopt the formulation in~\cite{taylor2020adaptive}, and assume the true dynamics in the following form
+Consider a robot that follows a reference with a desired control $\mathbf{u}_{\mathrm{des}}$ and certifies the safety of the desired control using a CBF.
+The safety guarantee of a CBF can fail under unknown model perturbations.
+We adopt the formulation in~\cite{taylor2020adaptive}, and assume the true model as follows

-where $f(\mathbf{x}) + g(\mathbf{x})\mathbf{u}$ forms a nominal model and $d(\mathbf{x})$ includes all unmodeled model residuals and is allowed to change over time.
-The problem we want to solve is to recover the safety guarantee of the CBF-based controller by identifying the complex model perturbation $d(\mathbf{x})$ using online state and control data.
+where $f(\mathbf{x}) + g(\mathbf{x})\mathbf{u}$ forms a nominal model and $d(\mathbf{x})$ includes all unmodeled residuals and is allowed to change over time.
+The problem we want to solve is to recover the safety guarantee of the CBF-based controller by identifying the model perturbation $d(\mathbf{x})$ using online state-control data.

-We propose an efficient learning-enhanced high-order aCBF that compensates for unknown complex time-varying and nonlinear dynamic perturbations $d(\mathbf{x})$ and improves the system safety performance online.
-Our hybrid model combines the nominal model with a neural network residual model $\hat{d}_{\boldsymbol{\theta}}$ parameterized with $\boldsymbol{\theta}$, using Knowledge-based Neural ODEs~\cite{jiahao2021knowledge} that obey physical laws.
+We propose an efficient learning-enhanced high-order aCBF that compensates for unknown time-varying and nonlinear residuals $d(\mathbf{x})$ and improves the safety online.
+Our hybrid model combines the nominal with a neural network residual model $\hat{d}_{\boldsymbol{\theta}}$ parameterized with $\boldsymbol{\theta}$, using KNODE~\cite{jiahao2021knowledge}.
 The residual model is trained on observable state-control data, i.e., $\mathbf{z}:=[\mathbf{x};\mathbf{u}]$.
 Furthermore, we generalize the proposed aCBFs to high-order aCBFs to handle a larger category of systems.